dpk2012/cv/README.md

 # cv
-A sample resume created using HTML, CSS and Bootstrap. check website at -> https://dpk2012.github.io/cv/
+A sample resume created using HTML and CSS. check website at -> https://dpk2012.github.io/cv/